 Like a Virgin?
-The Secret and Controversial Account of Mary, Mother of Jesus
+The Controversial Account of Mary, Mother of Jesus

-The Virgin Mary is one of the key symbols of Christianity, and a woman whose cult changed the world.
+The Virgin Mary, mother of Jesus, is one of the key symbols of Christianity and a woman whose cult changed the world.
 However, she may be one of the most misunderstood biblical people.
 According to some researchers, the famous story of a woman who had never had sexual contact with a man yet gave birth was caused by a mistake in the translation of ancient text.

-The famous story from in bible says that Miriam (Mary) was a young, perhaps single lady, who met an angel and discovered by a message from god that she would give birth to his son.
-However, the story from Toledot Yeshu, an ancient Jewish book, presents a very different version of this story.
+The famous story fromthe Bible says that Miriam (Mary) was a young, perhaps single, lady who met an angel and discovered by a message from God that she would give birth to his son.
+However, the Toledot Yeshu, an ancient Jewish book, presents a very different version of this story.

 - An Empty Tomb and a Site Full of Faith: Where Was the Virgin Mary Buried?

 - Japanese Wooden Statue Weeps, Sheds Blood, and Performs Miracles

 - Vestal Virgins: The Pious Maidens of Ancient Rome

 ‘Annunciation’ (1489-1490) by Sandro Botticelli.
 (Public Domain)

 The unknown Jewish writers claim that Miriam was married to a man named John, but met a Roman soldier namedTiberius Pantera (sometimes spelled Panthera or Pandera).
 She fell in love and betrayed John with the Roman warrior.
 When John discovered the lovers, she was already pregnant and John decided to divorce her.